How to Self Publish on Createspace the Easy Way

 If you’re struggling with GIMP, there are tutorials here.

 Make sure the cover doesn’t have any writing near the edges.
 Anything readable has to be at least a quarter of an inch from the edges.
 That includes the edges between the front/back and the spine.
-Your Createspace template includes edge guides, so make sure to use them.
+Your Createspace template includes edge guides, so make sure you use them.

 The cover should end up looking something like the diagram below: